MedAImage/BCD_Explainability_Analysis/README.md

 * --models_path: path to the directory containing all the trained models.
 * --positive_classes: name of the lesion acting as the positive class.
-* --dataroot: path to the directory containing the images' folder (*outDat*).
+* --dataroot: path to the directory containing the image folder (*outDat*).
-* --data_split_path: path to the directory containing the K-Fold split.
+* --data_split_path: path to the directory containing the K-fold split.
 * --device: device used for training.

-The script creates a directory called *ALL_metrics* containing a JSONL file for each data split.
+The script creates a directory called *ALL_metrics* containing a JSONL file for each data configuration and split.
 Each file includes the evaluation metrics for all the models trained using the corresponding split.

-## Results' analysis
+## Results analysis

-This repository contains several tools to make a visual representation of the metrics in the json files from `Metrics_runs/`.
+This repository contains several tools to summarize and visualize the metrics in the JSON files obtained from the evaluation.

-* `analyze_performance_results.py`: analyzes the performance of the models using standard and explainability-aware metrics.To illustrate this, the script generates a table with all numeric results, a bar charts to compare standard and explainability-aware metrics, and heatmaps detailing the penalization of F1-Score and AUC per architecture, energy threshold and data configurations.
+* `analyze_performance_results.py`: analyzes the performance of the models using standard and explainability-aware metrics.
+For this purpose, the script generates a table with all numeric results, bar charts to compare standard and explainability-aware metrics, and heatmaps detailing the explainability penalty of F1-Score and AUC per architecture, energy threshold, and data configuration.
-* `analyze_stability_results.py`: analyzes the stability and robustness of the models through the different K-Folds and seeds.
-To visualize this, the script generates a heatmap comparing the standard deviation of F1-Score and AUC in their standard and explainability-aware versions.
-Also generates swarmplots depicting the effect of different random seeds and data partitioning in the performance of the models.
+* `analyze_stability_results.py`: analyzes the stability and robustness of the models across the different data splits and seeds.
+To visualize this, the script generates a heatmap comparing the standard deviation of the standard and explainability-aware versions of F1-Score and AUC.
+It also generates swarmplots depicting the effect of different random seeds and data partitioning on the performance of the models.
 * `analyze_xai_results.py`: analyzes the fidelity and quality of XAI methods by evaluating the correspondence between explanation maps and model predictions, as well as the alignment of highlighted image regions with the data annotations.
-For this purpose, it generates a table with the mean and standard deviation of the Spearman correlation for each architecture and explainability method.
-In addition, it generates a boxplot comparing the pointing game accuracy of the different methods, and a swarmplot showing the ROI energy fraction provided by each explanation map using different architectures and energy thresholds.
+For this purpose, it generates a table with the mean and standard deviation of the Spearman correlation coefficient for each architecture and explainability method.
+In addition, it generates a boxplot comparing the pointing game accuracy of the different methods, and a swarmplot showing the ROI energy fraction provided by each explanation map for different architectures and energy thresholds.

 If you need any help or have any suggestions, please contact us: